GarageGames/Torque3D-Wiki/Leap-Motion.md

 These two bindings make use of the `gamePadMoveX` and `gamePadMoveY` functions already defined in `scripts/client/default.bind/cs`, which are also called when the player uses a Xbox 360 compatible gamepad.

+------> ADD DISCUSSION ABOUT $LeapMotion::MaximumHandAxisAngle HERE WITH WHAT IT MEANS

+##### Whole Frame Input Events #####

+There may be a time where the provided Leap Motion input events don't quite fit your needs.
+In these cases you can make use of the Leap Motion whole frame input event that is available in Torque 3D.
+To activate this input event you set the `$LeapMotion::GenerateWholeFrameEvents` global TorqueScript variable to `true`.